FlashinAssassin1/DevClub-Assignment5/README.md

-Site is deployed at [Flashlearn LMS](https://flashlearnlms.herokuapp.com/)
+Site is deployed at [Flashlearn LMS](https://flashlearnlms.herokuapp.com/) (All features and some bonus features have been implemented and will be updated here)

 `CustomUser` model has been created for `Users` in which a user can be of three types:
 1. `Student`